icqms/i-pi/pages/features.md

 ### Quantum Alchemical Transformation

-An algorithm that performs Monte Carlo moves to change a chemical species into its isotopes.
+An algorithm that performs Monte Carlo moves to exchange the species between two atoms that are isotopes.

 **Main contributors:** Bingqing Cheng, Michele Ceriotti
 **Implementation:**
 B.Cheng, J.Behler, M.Ceriotti, "Nuclear Quantum Effects in Water at the Triple Point: Using Theory as a Link Between Experiments."
 The journal of physical chemistry letters 7(12), 2210-2215(2016).